Resources for Underrepresented Students and Identity Groups

 We support students in all aspects of career development — from exploration to gaining experience and building your network, and finally to applying those building blocks to designing a career strategy unique to you.
 Our team has assembled a list of resources and links to organizations that can assist you as you consider your career and professional path as it relates to your diverse identities.

 We welcome the opportunity to meet with you individually and get to know you.
 As you probably know, each college has a Career Coach for a liaison.
 In addition, our Career Coaches also serve as liaisons to other offices and student organizations on campus.
 They are listed below.
 If you are the leader of a student organization or club, you may request a presentation from the liaison for your group.
+Being in a work environment where your values and beliefs are compatible with those of your employer generally leads to success for both the employer and the employee.
+My Fit My Future is a bi-weekly newsletter designed to help you identify and articulate YOUR core values and beliefs and to learn about organizations whose workplace culture is supportive of YOU.

 - Jennifer Perry - Athletics, UREC/Wellness and Prevention, Graduate School